Polkas/pacs/README.md

 ## Package dependencies and differences between versions

 The crucial functionality is to get versions for all package dependencies.
-Versions might come form installed packages or all DESCRIPTION files.
+Versions might come form installed packages or DESCRIPTION files.

 Useful functions to get list of base packages.
 You might want to exclude them from final results.